 The renovation project was no small task.
-Approximately 180 chemical storage tanks, each with a capacity of 1,000 gallons were removed and replaced while the facility remained completely operational.
-A 6-phase renovation process designed to allow production without interruption was implemented.
+Approximately 180 chemical storage tanks, each with a capacity of 1,000 gallons, were removed and replaced while the facility remained completely operational.
+A six-phase renovation process designed to allow production without interruption was implemented.
 Each stage focused on a specific process line area and demolition did not occur until the new duplicate process was installed and fully operational.